Frequently Asked Questions

 Menu Selection/Quality

-• How do I know what is on the menu?
-At the beginning of the school year, menus are sent home with students in Elementary and Jr. High.
+- How do I know what is on the menu?
+At the beginning of the school year, menus are sent home with elementary school students.
 Menus for all campuses are posted on this web site.

 Meal Payments